 A recent study carried out by British scientists from the famous Royal Exeter Hospital has found that singing can be an effective solution to snoring.
 Also, it has been found that most singers never suffered from snoring.

 This is solely because singing is a type of mouth and throat exercise.
-Performing this exercise regularly can help you at a great extent to resolve your snoring problem, reduce the volume as well as the frequency of snoring and overall improve your sleep quality.
+Performing this exercise regularly can help to a great extent to resolve your snoring problem, reduce the volume as well as the frequency of snoring and overall improve your sleep quality.

-The author of “The Natural Way To Stop Snoring”, Elizabeth Scott, has revealed that singing has a huge impact on out palatal muscles in her book.
+The author of “The Natural Way To Stop Snoring”, Elizabeth Scott, has revealed in her book that singing has a huge impact on our palatal muscles.
 Her recommendation was to sing sharp notes of ‘Ye’ or ‘Ya’ at consistent intervals.

 Alisa Ojay recommended in her program ‘Singing for Snorers’ to regularly make ‘ung’ and ‘ga’ sounds.
 By making the ‘ung’ sound, the palate will drop off on your tongue.
 On the other hand, the ‘ga’ sound will lift your palate up.

-Though in this article I have shared 15 exercises to stop snoring, none of them is my preferred way to stop snoring.
-To be honest, I am not that of an active person who is enthusiast about doing exercise every day for getting rid of snoring.
+Though in this article I have shared 15 exercises to stop snoring, these do tend to take time and have to be done extremely regularly to be effective.
+To be extremely honest, I am not as regular as I should be about doing these exercises every day to stop snoring.

 Lastly, I would like to finish by saying that, though all of the exercises mentioned in this article are proven to work, they won’t work immediately.
 They need time and persistence.
 Don’t expect to get an immediate result.
 Just keep on doing the exercises as consistently as you can.